Skip to main content

 2. Match the recipient

 A close friend can receive more warmth than a client or colleague.
-Decide whether the message should feel personal, family-like, professional or neutral.
+Decide whether your message should feel personal, family-like, professional, or neutral.

 See what changes